Designing for How We Learn: How We Got Here

 • Classrooms

 Active learning is prolific in today's classroom environments.
-June explores how to make sure our learning environment support it using the "See + Hear + Do = Remember" framework.
+We explore how to ensure our learning environments support it using the "See + Hear + Do = Remember" framework.

 • Maker Spaces and Instructional Laboratories